 A Place to Call Home explores different spaces at the University of Pennsylvania and in West Philadelphia that have housed the main activities of Penn MSA throughout its 50 years history, emphasizing the relationship between community and space over time.

-This film documents the Muslim youth group, QAAMS, whose main objective is to send its members on Hajj.
+Journey to Fulfillment documents the Muslim youth group, QAAMS, whose main objective is to send its members on Hajj.
 The film delves into the lives of QAAMS’ members and their journeys, drawing on the contrasts of its Senior and Junior council members.

 Lost No More focuses on the transition and evolution of the Lost-Found Nation of Islam, after the death of its leader the Hon.
 Elijah Muhammad in February 1975, from a Black consciousness/social protest/religious movement to a faith practice following traditional Islam under the leadership of his son, Imam W. D. Mohammed.